dakshshah96/awesome-startup-credits/README.md

 ### Cloud Database

-- [MongoDB for Startups](https://www.mongodb.com/startups) - The MongoDB for Startups program offers access to MongoDB Atlas, the fully-managed global cloud database, and support to help startups build and scale their businesses.
+- [MongoDB Startup Accelerator](https://www.mongodb.com/startup-accelerator) - The MongoDB Startup Accelerator offers access to MongoDB Atlas, the fully-managed global cloud database, and support to help startups build and scale their businesses.
 - [ScaleGrid Startup Program](https://scalegrid.io/pricing/offers/startup-program.html) - Save up to $50,000 for a year with 50% off on ScaleGrid's MongoDB, Redis, MySQL and PostgreSQL 'Bring Your Own Cloud' database management plans.

 ### Cloud Telephony